Rashtriya Swayamsevak Sangh

+Founded on 27 September 1925, the initial impetus of the organisation was to provide character training and instil "Hindu discipline" in order to unite the Hindu community and establish a Hindu Rashtra (Hindu nation).
+The organisation aims to spread the ideology of Hindutva to "strengthen" the Hindu community and promotes an ideal of upholding an Indian culture and its "civilisational values".
+On the other hand, the RSS has been described as being "founded on the premise of Hindu supremacy".
+The RSS has been accused of an intolerance of minorities, particularly Muslims.

-The RSS was banned in 1947 for 4 days, and then thrice by the post-independence Indian government, first in 1948 when Nathuram Godse, an erstwhile member of RSS, assassinated Mahatma Gandhi; then during The Emergency (1975–1977); and for a third time after the demolition of Babri Masjid in 1992.
-While considered a socially conservative organization, the RSS has become favorable to LGBT rights, despite previous opposition.
+During the colonial period, the RSS collaborated with the British Raj and played no role in the Indian independence movement.
+After independence, it grew into an influential Hindu nationalist umbrella organisation, spawning several affiliated organisations that established numerous schools, charities, and clubs to spread its ideological beliefs.
+It was banned in 1947 for four days, and then thrice by the post-independence Indian government, first in 1948 when Nathuram Godse, a member of the RSS, assassinated Mahatma Gandhi; then during the Emergency (1975–1977); and for a third time after the demolition of Babri Masjid in 1992.
+In the 21st century, it is the world's largest far-right organisation by membership.
+The RSS has been criticised as an extremist organisation, and there is a scholarly consensus that it spreads hatred and promotes violence.

 Founding

-RSS was founded in 1925 by Keshav Baliram Hedgewar, a doctor in the city of Nagpur, British India.
+The RSS was founded in 1925 by K. B. Hedgewar, a doctor in the city of Nagpur, British India.

-Hedgewar was a political protege of B. S. Moonje, a Tilakite Congressman, Hindu Mahasabha politician and social activist from Nagpur.
+Hedgewar was a political protege of B. S. Moonje, a Tilakite Congressman and Hindu Mahasabha politician from Nagpur.
 Moonje had sent Hedgewar to Calcutta to pursue his medical studies and to learn combat techniques from the secret revolutionary societies of the Bengalis.
 Hedgewar became a member of the Anushilan Samiti, an anti-British revolutionary group, getting into its inner circle.
 The secretive methods of these societies were eventually used by him in organising the RSS.

-After returning to Nagpur, Hedgewar organised anti-British activities through the Kranti Dal (Party of Revolution) and participated in independence activist Tilak's Home Rule campaign in 1918.
-According to the official RSS history, he came to realise that revolutionary activities alone were not enough to overthrow the British.
-After reading V. D. Savarkar's Hindutva, published in Nagpur in 1923, and meeting Savarkar in the Ratnagiri prison in 1925, Hedgewar was extremely influenced by him, and he founded the RSS with the objective of strengthening Hindu society.
+After reading Vinayak Damodar Savarkar's ideological pamphlet, Essentials of Hindutva, published in Nagpur in 1923, and meeting Savarkar in the Ratnagiri prison in 1925, Hedgewar was extremely influenced by him, and he founded the RSS with the objective of "strengthening" Hindu society.